deyloop/notebox/20221126141112/README.md

 Checking for specification conformance is a second step, but the first step would be to find such repos

+Enter the following in the Github Search field and "search all of Github"

 ```
 filename:keg$
 ```